SzymonPrajs/slap/README.md

 Install
 -------
-In the testing phase only a local installation is possible.
+In the testing phase only a local installation is possible but the dirrectory tree.
+Would requite some path changes in the code.
+This will be fixed in the furthcoming releases.

 ```
 make